TallenPeli/ZINC/README.md

 ```

 ### Windows
-[Install the WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions for your distrobution.
+[Install the WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions for your distribution.

 ## Usage